n1be/pidp11/README.md

 Download the manual at https://www3.ispnet.net/pidp11/PiDP-11%20Manual%20v0.2.odt and follow the instructions on page 11

 # This repository will remain online for a while, but you are recommended to use the above installation!
+# -
+# -

-**Important: I'm struggling with github's handling of large (largish) binary images.
+Important: github struggles with large binary images.
 So, do everything as per below.
-Then, download the contents of the bootscripts directory (OS disk images and boot scripts) from this Google Drive file: https://drive.google.com/open?id=1SuBurN3uk6VqRGAmvjwREUWHuFMQLZPM (Apologies)**
+Then, download the contents of the bootscripts directory (OS disk images and boot scripts) from this Google Drive file: https://drive.google.com/open?id=1SuBurN3uk6VqRGAmvjwREUWHuFMQLZPM

 **Note**